awbush/coughphp/docs/handbook/Cough Handbook.markdown

 	}
 	?>

-You can use the above method just like the other `constructBy` methods:
+You can use the above method just like the other `constructBy` static methods:

 	<?php
 	$author = Author::constructByName('Anthony', 'Bush');